yoshidayasutaka/mcp/README.md

 >
 > &mdash; [Model Context Protocol README](https://github.com/modelcontextprotocol#:~:text=The%20Model%20Context,context%20they%20need.)

 An MCP Server is a lightweight program that exposes specific capabilities through the standardized Model Context Protocol.
 Host applications (such as chatbots, IDEs, and other AI tools) have MCP clients that maintain 1:1 connections with MCP servers.
-Common MCP clients includ agentic AI coding assistants (like Q Developer, Cline, Cursor, Windsurf) as well as chatbot applications like Claude Desktop, with more clients coming soon.
+Common MCP clients include agentic AI coding assistants (like Q Developer, Cline, Cursor, Windsurf) as well as chatbot applications like Claude Desktop, with more clients coming soon.
 MCP servers can access local data sources and remote services to provide additional context that improves the generated outputs from the models.

 AWS MCP Servers use this protocol to provide AI applications access to AWS documentation, contextual guidance, and best practices.
 Through the standardized MCP client-server architecture, AWS capabilities become an intelligent extension of your development environment or AI application.